Invite friends and family to read the obituary and add memories.

 Starts at 1:00 pm (Central time)

 Markavious Dewayne Rumph entered this world on December 14, 2007, in Ozark, Alabama.
-At just 18 years old, he completed his earthly journey and entered into eternal rest with his Lord and Savior.
-Though his time here was brief, the profound impact of his life will forever resonate in the hearts of those who loved him.
+He completed his earthly journey and entered eternal rest with his Lord and Savior on May 7, 2026.
+Though his time here was brief, the profound impact of his life will forever resonate in the hearts of all who loved him.

 Markavious attended Shiloh African Methodist Episcopal Church in Mt.
 Andrew, Alabama.
-He accepted Christ while a student at the YouthBuild Program at Wallace Community College, beginning a new walk with Jesus.
+He accepted Christ while attending the YouthBuild Program at Wallace Community College, beginning a new walk with Jesus Christ.

-Raised in Eufaula, Alabama, Markavious received his early education through the Eufaula City School System, where he became known for his athletic ability.
-Whether on the basketball court or the football field, he played with determination and confidence that reflected the spirit he carried throughout his life.
+Raised in Eufaula, Markavious received his early education through the Eufaula City School system, where he became known for his athletic ability.
+Whether on the basketball court or football field, he played with determination and confidence that reflected the spirit he carried throughout his life.

-Markavious’ story is not simply one of talent, but of resilience.
-He faced challenges and endured missteps, but he refused to allow them to define him.
-Instead, he made the choice to rewrite his story.
-Mark enrolled in the YouthBuild Program at Wallace Community College in Eufaula to pursue his GED.
-What he accomplished there spoke volumes about his perseverance and drive.
+Markavious’ story is not simply one of talent, but one of resilience.
+He faced challenges and endured setbacks, yet he refused to allow them to define him.
+Instead, he chose to rewrite his story.
+He enrolled in the YouthBuild Program at Wallace Community College in Eufaula to pursue his GED, and what he accomplished there spoke volumes about his perseverance and determination.
 He became the first student in recent years to pass all four sections of the GED exam within a single week.
-Proud, he boldly and joyfully declared, “I’m on my way now!”
+Filled with pride and excitement, he boldly declared, “I’m on my way now!”

-He also loved good food—especially fish and chips—and took immense pride in his appearance and sharp sense of style.
-He often jokingly reminded his father that he was the better dresser of the two, a playful rivalry that brought endless laughter to the household.
+He also enjoyed good food—especially fish and chips.
+Markavious took immense pride in his appearance and sharp sense of style.
+He often jokingly reminded his father that he was the better dresser of the two, a playful rivalry that brought endless laughter to their home.

-Affectionately known as “Man” by his family, his vibrant, magnetic personality could light up any room.
-He was a natural prankster who loved catching his parents and aunt off guard with his playful antics and lighthearted shenanigans.
-His infectious laughter, quick humor, and unforgettable spirit created memories that his loved ones will treasure for a lifetime.
+Affectionately known as “Man” by his family, Markavious possessed a vibrant and magnetic personality that could light up any room.
+He was a natural prankster who loved catching his parents and aunt off guard with playful antics and lighthearted shenanigans.
+His infectious laughter, quick wit, and unforgettable spirit created memories that his loved ones will treasure forever.

 Clayton Community Event Center